gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-05/index.md

 - Add Lambda README
 - Make route53 ACM certificate validation optional.
-It is now possible to request ACM certificates without having DNS verification records created for them or having them pass AWS's programmatic validation process.
+It is now possible to request ACM certificates without having DNS verification records created for them or having them pass AWS&apos;s programmatic validation process.
 You can request certs that will not require verification by setting the variables:

   * `create_verification_record`
   * `verify_certificate`